How to Throw a Great Dinner Party at Home

 - Arrange all prepared courses in the order you’ll need to serve them

 - Set the mood by lighting candles, turning on your playlist, and staging your home for guests.

 - Finally, get dressed for the evening.

-Ideally, all of these early-preparation will leave very little work for you to do on the actual day of your dinner party.
+Ideally, all of this early-preparation will leave very little work for you to do on the actual day of your dinner party.
 Be sure to take some time for yourself.
 Drink a glass of wine, watch your favorite TV show, and take a few moments to unwind.